-A newborn baby girl was found in a trash bin on the streets of Bhopal in the central Indian state of Madhya Pradesh on Sunday in what police suspect was a response to the baby not being a boy.
+A newborn baby girl was found in a trash bin on the streets of Bhopal in the central Indian state of Madhya Pradesh, in what police suspect was a response to the baby not being a boy.

 Dheeraj Rathore reportedly heard the cries of a baby in the early hours of the morning when he walked past a garbage bin.

 “I was shocked to see an infant’s head sticking out of a red polybag in a garbage vat among the bushes,” he said, adding that the baby was covered in ants.

 With the help of some friends, Rathore was able to clear the insects from the infant’s body, wrap her in cloth, and bring her to a local hospital.

 At just 3.5 pounds, doctors say the baby is severely underweight.
 She also has several bruises and marks on her body which indicate signs of physical abuse.

 In India, the abandonment of baby girls is a rising problem.
 Throughout the country, daughters are often seen as a burden to their already poverty-stricken parents.
 But contrary to popular belief, abandoned babies are not always born to poor families.